 * * *

-And even though that fan base has met up with some serious heartbreak over a span of more than 50 years without a championship — a streak finally broken by the Cavaliers’ title in 2016 — the city itself is welcoming, vibrant and full of interesting things to do, whether you’re a sports fan or not.
+And even though that fan base has met up with some serious heartbreak over a span of more than 50 years without a championship — a streak finally broken by the Cavaliers’ title in 2016 — the city itself is typically welcoming to visiting fans.

 If you’re reading this, then you must be interested in planning a Cleveland sports travel vacation.
 You’ll find that the venues are easy to get to, and there’s also plenty of attractions to bide your time until the games begin.
 Although perhaps not quite well known nationally, Cleveland boasts a strong cultural scene and regional personality.

-Click placemark in index to find on map | View Cleveland city guide in a larger map
+Click placemark in index to find on map | View Cleveland sports travel guide in a larger map

-The landscape: Where to watch sports in Cleveland
+Where to watch sports in Cleveland

-All of Cleveland’s sports venues are located within the downtown area, and it has been that way since the Cavs moved downtown to Gund Arena (now Rocket Mortgage FieldHouse) and the Indians opened Jacobs Field (now Progressive Field) in 1994.
-FirstEnergy Stadium sits on the same site as the old Municipal Stadium, which the Browns and Indians shared for more than 50 years.
+All of the venues for Cleveland’s sports teams are located within the downtown area, and it has been that way since the Cavs moved downtown to Gund Arena (now Rocket Mortgage FieldHouse) and Jacobs Field (now Progressive Field) opened in 1994.

 The Cavs’ old arena, the Coliseum at Richfield, was torn down in 1999, five years after the Cavs moved out.
-Interestingly, the site, in Richfield Township about 20 miles from downtown Cleveland, bears little trace of an arena after it was allowed to be returned to nature.
+Interestingly, the arena site, located in Richfield Township about 20 miles from downtown Cleveland, bears little trace of an arena after it was allowed to be returned to nature.

 • FirstEnergy Stadium: Home of the Browns.
 Located at 100 Alfred Lerner Way.